 The other girls at the book club homed in on aspects that caught their imagination: from name-dropping New Yorkers to soot-covered industrial revolution Pittsburgh.
 Aspects I’d glossed over.

 Book club is a fantastic means to assemble a group of friends that are different from you in any way possible – political, racial, educational, nationality, upbringing, class.

 Book club is a chance to connect with those that you don’t immediately gel with because you aren’t chums from high school or a carbon copy of each other.
-A glorious way to distance yourself from the afflictions of gossip, because there’s nothing to chin-wag about apart from the characters in the book.
+A glorious way to distance yourself from the afflictions of gossip because there’s nothing to chin-wag about apart from the characters in the book.

-And finally, life is rich with other people’s experiences and perceptions in the mix.
+Life is rich with other people’s experiences and perceptions in the mix.